yutingli75/yutingli75.github.io/_pages/pubs-by-year.md

 ---

 ### Thesis
-- <i> Locative Inversion in Mandarin Chinese: an empirical study of argument alternations, Ph.D. </i>
+- <i> Locative Inversion in Mandarin Chinese: an empirical study of argument alternations</i>, Ph.D.
-- <i> Adverbial Presupposition Triggers in Mandarin, M.A. </i>
+- <i> Adverbial Presupposition Triggers in Mandarin</i>,  M.A.

 ### In the pipeline